dwarvesf/handbook/community/icy-swap.md

 ## Getting started

 Before you begin, you'll need two things: a Bitcoin (BTC) wallet to receive your funds and some ETH on the Base network for gas fees.
 Don't have a BTC wallet?
 No problem!
 You can set one up using trusted providers like Electrum, Trust Wallet, or UniSat.
-If you need help with ETH for gas fees, just reach out to our team on the Dwarves Foundation Discord—we're here to help!
+If you need help with ETH for gas fees, just reach out to our team on the Dwarves Foundation Discord, we're here to help!

 ## Step 1: Connect to icy.so